nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS:**

 1. User creates new task with start time and end time
-2. Program checks the start time and end time
-3. Program creates the task with given start time and end time<br>
+2. Program creates the task with given start time and end time<br>
 Use case ends

 **Extensions:**

 2a.
 The start time or end time given is invalid
 > 2a1.
-Program shows an error message<br>
+Program shows an error message, prompts for re-type of task details<br>
 > 2a2.
-Program prompts for re-type of task details<br>
-> 2a3.
 User re-types the start time and end time<br>
   Use case resumes at step 2

 2b.
 The start time is later than the end time
 > 2b1.
-Program shows an error message<br>
-> 2b2.
-Program provides two options: Swap time around, or re-type task details<br>
+Program shows an error message, provides two options: Swap time around, or re-type task details<br>
->     * 2b2i.
+>     * 2b1i.
 User requests to swap time around<br>
 >           * Program swap time around<br>
 >           * Use case resumes at step 3<br>
->     * 2b2ii.
+>     * 2b1ii.
 User requests to retype timing<br>
 >           * Use case resumes at step 2a3

 <br>